 Harassment on account of religion, race, gender, disability or sexual orientation is unacceptable and is not tolerated within the school environment.
 All staff are expected to deal with any discriminatory incidents that may occur.
 They are expected to know how to identify and challenge prejudice and stereotyping and to support the full range of diverse needs according to a pupil's individual circumstances.
-Racist and homophobic incidents and other incidents of harassment or bullying are dealt with by the member of staff present, escalating to a class teacher, year group leader and deputy and headteacher where necessary.
-Incidents are reported to the headteacher where appropriate and racist incidents are reported to the governing body on a termly basis.
+Racist and homophobic incidents and other incidents of harassment or bullying are dealt with by the member of staff present, escalating to a class teacher, year group leader and Deputy Headteacher where necessary.
+Incidents are reported to the Headteacher where appropriate and incidents are reported to the Governing Board on a termly basis.